epiviz/epiviz-website/tutorials/content/metaviz/tutorialUI.md

 +++

-Today we will discuss using the all the UI features of Metaviz to examine the Moderate to Severe childhood diaherrial disease dataset.
+Today we will discuss using all the UI features of Metaviz to examine the Moderate to Severe childhood diaherrial disease dataset.
 This dataset consists of case and control samples from children under the age of 6.
 A total of 992 samples are present that are spread across 4 countries.
 We will explore one country in detail and use heatmaps and stacked line plots to examine the differences in observed abundance of microbiome features at all levels a taxonomic hierarchy.

 ## Creating a Navigation Widget for Exploration of a Taxonomic Hierarchy of Features